Autumn Budget 2025

 The need to balance the budget by 2029 is a key reason many expect tax rises this Autumn.
 Some, such as the Institute for Fiscal Studies (IFS), have advised the Chancellor to tweak the rules to avoid the need for frequent changes to taxes and spending in response to small changes in the OBR forecasts.

-When do Budget changes take effect?
+When do the Autumn Budget changes take effect?

 It’s also worth noting that confirmed tax or legislation changes may begin impacting individuals or businesses before coming into full effect.
 For example, rises to NICs impacted businesses before being introduced on 6 April 2025, due to many organisations operationally planning the year before.

 Typically, budget speeches last between roughly an hour and an hour and a half.
-The longest Budget speech on record was delivered by William Ewart Gladstone in 1853, lasting an impressive 4 hours and 45 minutes.
+The longest budget speech on record was delivered by William Ewart Gladstone in 1853, lasting an impressive 4 hours and 45 minutes.
 In contrast, Benjamin Disraeli holds the record for the shortest, speaking for just 45 minutes in 1867.

-What is expected in the next Budget?
+What is expected in the upcoming Autumn Budget?

 Subscribe